bytebase/bytebase/docs/design/gh-ost-integration.md

 We will only support "connect to primary and migrate on primary" for now.

-In the future, bytebase will support detecting primary and replicas.
+In the future, Bytebase will support detecting primary and replicas.
 We may support "connect to replica" then.

 ### Privileges